assigns/syntax

 macro `:=?`(a, b, body, elseBranch): untyped

-Executes body if a ::= b doesn't give a runtime error, otherwise executes elseBranch. body will be in the same scope as the definition a := b.
+Executes body if a := b doesn't fail any checks, otherwise executes elseBranch. body will be in the same scope as the definition a := b.

 Example: